Congratulations on taking the first step of an exciting journey.

 Is there a style you like the sound of already?

-By now you should understand what a is a forex trader and at the very least pencilled in the route you want to take.
+By now you should understand what is a currency trader and at the very least pencilled in the route you want to take.

 Forex Trader For Beginners